HOW DO I KNOW IF BROULEE PSYCHOLOGY WILL BE RIGHT FOR ME?

 We are very lucky to have Vicki join our team!

-Hugh has recently moved from Coffs Harbour to join our team in Broulee.
-He is currently completing the final stage of his Masters Degree in Psychology and is on his way to becoming a fully registered Psychologist.
+Hugh has recently completed his Masters Degree in Psychology and is on his way to becoming a fully registered Psychologist.
 Hugh has previously worked as a Rehabilitation Consultant to assist adults return to work after being impacted by a mental health injury such as PTSD, Anxiety and other psychological issues.

 Hugh is interested in supporting adolescents and adults who are struggling with anxiety, depression and relationship issues with the overall goal of improving their general wellbeing and daily living.
 Hugh is passionate about working collaboratively with clients to develop effective strategies to support them in improving their mental health and relationships with others.